‘1963: FANFARE FOR THE COMMON MEN’

 Please feel free to comment on my review.

-Rock n’ rolling in the 1960s with the Doctor and Nyssa – Celebrating 50 Years of ‘Doctor Who’
+Rock ‘n’ rolling in the 1960s with the Fifth Doctor and Nyssa – Celebrating 50 Years of ‘Doctor Who’

 I loved every minute of this!
 This is a lovely, fantastic, terrific audio adventure!

 ‘1963: Fanfare For The Common Men’ is fab!
-I love the sixties; I loved the music; I loved the story and I really love Nyssa and the Doctor in it!
+I love the 1960s setting; I love the music; I love the story and I really love Nyssa and the Fifth Doctor in it!
 I heard this story not once; not twice but THREE times!!!
 I was lucky to get this CD in the post before I went to a ‘Doctor Who’ convention in September, 2013.

 I’ve had the CD cover of ‘1963: Fanfare For The Common Men’ signed by Peter Davison at ‘H-Con’ in Eastleigh, Hampshire, July 2015 and by the lovely Sarah Sutton at the ‘Regenerations 2013’ convention in Swansea, September 2013.
 I’m so pleased Peter and Sarah signed the CD cover for me.

 I like the CD cover of ‘1963: Fanfare For The Common’.
 It has the three Common Men and the Fifth Doctor doing the iconic Beatles walk.
-There also an image of Nyssa in the midst of a screaming crowd of teenagers, which looks so impressive!
-It is a very creative and inventive CD cover from Big Finish!
+There’s also an image of Nyssa in the midst of a screaming crowd of teenagers, which looks very impressive!
+It’s a very creative and inventive CD cover from Big Finish!

 The Doctor takes Nyssa to see the Beatles in 1963, meant to get off a plane at a London airport with huge crowds of fans ‘shouting’ at them.
 But oh wait a minute!
 It’s not the Beatles!
 It’s the Common Men!
 They’ve taken over the Beatles’ place in history.
 Something’s wrong and the Doctor knows this!